/

 Legal Studies

-A degree in legal studies is an excellent choice for thoughtful students interested in issues of law, society and social justice.
-While legal studies—also known as justice studies, criminology and socio-legal studies—is often associated with law-school prep, this degree also provides a broad foundation for a range of occupations that go well beyond the courtroom.
+degree in legal studies is an excellent choice for thoughtful students interested in issues of law, society and social justice.
+While legal studies programs—also called justice studies, criminology and socio-legal studies—are often associated with law-school prep, the curriculum provides a broad foundation for a range of occupations that go well beyond the courtroom.

-Legal studies programs take three to four years to complete, depending on their degree or specialization, and take a multidisciplinary approach to understanding the legal systems that shape the world.
-Courses typically include topics like ethics, criminology, public policy, dispute resolution and the history and philosophy of law.
-The coursework in a legal studies program helps students develop highly transferable skills in research, communication, critical thinking and problem-solving, which are valuable across many industries.
+Legal studies programs take three to four years to complete, depending on the degree or specialization, and take a multidisciplinary approach to understanding the legal systems that shape the world.
+Courses cover topics like ethics, criminology, public policy, dispute resolution and the history and philosophy of law.
+Through coursework, students develop highly transferable skills in research, communication, critical thinking and problem-solving, which are valuable across many industries.
 While some grads will indeed continue on to law school, many build careers in areas like politics, communication, mediation, policy analysis, government relations, public service, paralegal work and customs and immigration.
-It can also be a stepping stone to graduate studies in areas like public administration and criminology.
+A legal studies degree can also be a stepping stone to graduate studies in areas like public administration and criminology.

-When choosing a legal studies program, students should consider which path they’re hoping to take after graduation and how much practical, hands-on learning they’d like during their degree.
-Some curriculums, like the one at the University of Waterloo, provide paid co-op opportunities in various settings such as government agencies and corporate legal departments, while others tend to be more theoretical and academic.
-Most schools have extracurricular clubs and groups that allow would-be law students to immerse themselves in the legal world and meet similarly minded students.
-Student government, student law societies, debate clubs, women’s groups, mock trials and public speaking clubs all improve students’ skills (and look great on a CV).
+When choosing a legal studies program, students should consider which path they’re hoping to take after graduation and how much practical, hands-on learning they’d like to have during their degree.
+Some curriculums, like the one at the University of Waterloo, provide paid co-op opportunities in various settings such as government agencies and corporate legal departments, while others tend to be more academic.
+Most schools have extracurricular clubs and groups that allow would-be law students to immerse themselves in the legal world and meet like-minded undergrads.
+Student government, student law societies, debate clubs, women’s groups, mock trials and public-speaking clubs all improve students’ skills (and look great on a CV).
+There are also programs that offer dual degrees: for example, high school students can apply to Wilfrid Laurier University’s BA + Sussex program, in which students earn a bachelor of arts degree from Laurier, and a bachelor of laws degree from the University of Sussex in the United Kingdom, over six years.

 For those laser-focused undergraduates who already have their hearts set on law school, legal studies might seem like the obvious choice.
-While it certainly doesn’t hurt, it won’t guarantee an acceptance and a seemingly unrelated major could score a spot just as well.
-Law schools don’t have subject prerequisites, and any degree—from humanities and science to math and theatre—can forge a route to studying to become a lawyer.
+While it certainly doesn’t hurt, it won’t guarantee an acceptance.
+A seemingly unrelated major could score a spot just as well.
+Law schools don’t have subject prerequisites, and any degree—humanities, science, math or theatre—can forge a route to studying to become a lawyer.

-Canadian law schools are working hard to diversify their student bodies to make sure they represent the population, and are deliberately seeking students of all kinds.
+Canadian law schools are working hard to make sure they represent the population and diversify their student bodies—thus deliberately recruiting students of all backgrounds.
 So if law school is the end game, a legal studies degree can work especially well when paired with a minor in something unique.
 For example, combining a major in legal studies with a minor in a personal interest like art history or music can be beneficial—the interest and enthusiasm a student has in the subject will likely correlate to better grades.
 When it comes to getting into law school, a high GPA is more important than the subject matter studied.
-A competitive LSAT score and impressive admission essay complete the law school application trifecta, of which a legal studies undergrad degree can be a strong and competitive part.
+A competitive LSAT score and impressive admission essay complete the law school application trifecta.

 Standout Legal Studies Programs